urbit/docs/tutorials/arvo/arvo.md

 destination.
 It is then processed at that destination (which could be a vane or an app), and the return of that process is sent back to Arvo in the form of another `move` to perform and the loop begins again.
-Thus this stack trace does not display information about what is going on inside of the vane or app, only what kinds of messages that the kernel is passing along.
+Thus this stack trace does not display information about what is going on inside of the vane or app such as private function calls, only what the kernel itself sees.

 What is happening here can be summarized in the following diagram, which we will proceed to explain in detail: